Journey of Discernment

 For more instructions on the role of the sponsoring priest, click here.

 Formation of Congregational Discernment Committee | Step 3

-Once the sponsoring priest and discerner conclude the initial exploration, the next step is establishment of a Congregational Discernment Committee (CDC).
+Once the sponsoring priest and discerner have concluded the initial exploration, and agree that further exploration of a call is appropriate, the next step is establishment of a Congregational Discernment Committee (CDC).
 Committee members (approximately 6-8 people) are appointed by the clergy person in consultation with the discerner and should represent the variety of congregational concerns.

 It is important that the CDC members understand the role of the CDC in the larger context of the entire Diocesan discernment process.
 It is the first, and a very important initial step in a longer and more intensive process.
 The CDC should not feel pressured to answer all questions, and particularly, should not feel required to decide what particular order or type of ministry is right for the discerner.
 There will be much more discernment work ahead for the discerner and the church to determine that answer.

 These thoughtful, prayerful parishioners commit to be members of the CDC for approximately one year to support the discerner on their discernment journey for lay or ordained ministry.
 The composition of the CDC should include those who know the discerner well and others who do not.
 A discerner who is actively involved in a ministry outside the congregation, such as a hospital, prison or shelter, may wish to include someone who knows them in that context.
 Strive for a demographic representation of the congregation for the best chance of different perspectives and breadth of experiences.